Jack Abernathy: Children

 His children included Louis Abernathy and Temple Abernathy, who rode their horses from Oklahoma to New York City to visit their father and meet Theodore Roosevelt.
 His last born child was Jesse Pearl Abernathy.
 Her name was changed to Jesse Pearl after her mother died soon after giving birth.
 Jesse wrote books and moved to California and was a realtor.

+Jack Abernathy and his wife, Jessie Pearl, had six children, in the following order: Kitty Joe, the oldest of four daughters, Louis ("Bud"), Johnnie, (daughter), Temple, (son), Goldie, (daughter), and Pearlie, (daughter).

+Abernathy boys' adventures

+Louis and Temple Abernathy took their first adventurous ride on horseback from Oklahoma to Sante Fe New Mexico and back, alone and at the ages of 9 and 5.
+Next was the horseback ride from Oklahoma to New York City.
+On a bet, they rode from Coney Island, New York, to San Francisco, California, at the ages of 11, and 7.
+They averaged about 60 miles a day, on the 4,500-mile trip, arriving in 62 days.
+That broke the only previously known record set earlier by an army officer who'd ridden horseback coast to coast in 182 days.

 Death

 He died in 1941 in Long Beach, California, and was buried in Wichita Falls, Texas.